Congratulations, Future Copper Mountain College Graduates!

 Honor Graduate Speaker

 The Honor Graduate Speaker is chosen from a select group of students graduating from Copper Mountain College with “Highest” or “High Honors.”
 This recognition is bestowed on students who have a cumulative grade point average of 3.75 to 4.00, through the previous fall semester and includes grades for all degree applicable work from all transfer colleges attended in the computation of the cumulative grade point average.
 Towards the end of March, students meeting the GPA requirement, will be invited to complete an application and submit an essay to be considered as the Honor Graduate Speaker at graduation.
 In April/May, the Graduation Committee will review received applications and hear applicant’s speeches.
 Within a week, the selected applicant will be notified.

 What is the difference between Graduation and Commencement?

 The Commencement ceremony is often referred to as “Graduation”.
 But in reality there is a difference.
 The Commencement ceremony is just that, a ceremony.
 It is an end of Spring semester celebration for students projected to successfully complete all of their graduation requirements by the end of that Spring or Summer semester.
 Students completing all their requirements by the end of the previous Fall semester may also participate in the upcoming Spring ceremony.

-Students do not receive a Diploma at the commencement ceremony.
+Students do not receive an actual degree at the commencement ceremony.
 Confirmation of degree completion will not take place until after official grades for spring and summer are posted.
 It is highly recommended that students meet with their Counselor prior to their last semester in order to review their records and ensure all graduation requirements will be met.